 Construction of the Berlin Wall begun in August 1961, and although ideological reasons were given, in practice it existed to prevent mass emigration from East to West, and East German police had shoot-to-kill orders to prevent anyone from escaping.

-In this all changed when a series of bungled orders by the authorities and the dissemination of confused information to the public resulted in the massing of thousands of East Germans demanding that guards open the gates.
+In 1989, this all changed when a series of bungled orders by the authorities and the dissemination of confusing information to the public resulted in the massing of thousands of East Germans demanding that guards open the gates.
 No one in authority was prepared to issue the order to open fire on the crowds, so the vastly outnumbered guards had no way of holding them back.
 The gates were finally opened, leading to the historic dismantling of the wall.

 Today we will be celebrating this fabulous day of victory for the people with an Apple Strudel, a cocktail based on that very German of products, apple schnapps, with a taste reminiscent of that most German of pastries, the apple strudel.